Jack Hemi

 Jack Raharuhi Hemi (23 August 1914 – 1 June 1996) was a New Zealand rugby union and league player.
 He was born in Te Poho-o-Tutawake, Wairarapa, New Zealand on 23 August 1914.

 Early years

 Jack Hemi was the oldest son of Hineipikitia-ki-te-rangi (Piki) Reiri, of Te Whiti, and her husband, Paraikete (Blanket) Hēmi.
 There were thirteen children in the family.
 Hemi attended Te Whiti School.
 He worked at a freezing works and, when his father died in 1936, Hemi assumed responsibility for his mother and four siblings.
-Of Māori descent, he identified with the Ngati Kahungunu and Rangitane iwi.
+Of Māori descent, he identified with the Ngāti Kahungunu and Rangitane iwi.

 Rugby union career

 Hemi played rugby union for the Gladstone club before moving to the Featherston club and first represented Wairarapa in 1933, aged only 18.
 He played for New Zealand Māori in 1934 and toured Australia with the team in 1935.
 He was also an All Blacks trialist in 1935.